 - Frontend (Vercel).
 Next.js App Router with serverless API routes.
 Reads come straight from Arc RPC; writes are user-signed via wagmi/viem.

 - Workers (Railway).
-The oracle and market-creator agents run as long-lived Node processes.
+Three long-lived Node processes: the oracle (settler), the market-creator, and the ten-persona Mimir Council.
 Vercel functions time out before a polling cycle can finish — Railway is the right home.

 - Data (Neon Postgres).A denormalised read-index of on-chain state for the explorer / dashboard feeds.
 Optional — the contract remains source of truth, and pages that don't need feeds (bridge, stats, claim detail) work without it.